Joel Selwood: 2015

+2016

 Geelong were again one of the better teams in the 2016 AFL season.
 Selwood was joined in the midfield by Patrick Dangerfield, an established star who was traded from Adelaide.
 Selwood also had the opportunity to play with younger brother Scott, who joined the team from West Coast.
-Despite winning their last seven games of the home and away rounds, Geelong finished 2016 tied with Sydney and Hawthorn for the best win-loss record of 17–5 and were second on the ladder behind Sydney because of the point percentage tiebreak criteria.
-Against Hawthorn, the three-time reigning premiers, Geelong won their Qualifying Final by two points after Hawthorn's Isaac Smith missed a kick at goal after the siren.
+Despite winning their last seven games of the home-and-away rounds, Geelong finished 2016 only tied with Sydney and Hawthorn for the best win–loss record of 17–5 and were second on the ladder behind Sydney because of the percentage tiebreak criteria.
+Against Hawthorn, the three-time reigning premiers, Geelong won their Qualifying Final by two points after Hawthorn's Isaac Smith missed a kick at goal after the siren—only the second time a player has failed to convert a win from a shot after the siren in finals football.
 Selwood was rated Geelong's best afield with 26 disposals, second to Dangerfield, and one goal.
 After Sydney were upset in their Qualifying Final, Geelong had to face Sydney in the Preliminary Final and lost by a 37-point margin in spite of Selwood and Dangerfield both having 39 disposals, which was Selwood's season high, and Selwood's finals record of 23 contested possessions.
 Selwood also had a career-best 13 tackles in the game.

-Selwood was named to the All-Australian team for the fifth time, and was named captain of the team for the third time, having been recognized for leading his team back to the finals.
-He led the league in free kicks won, was tied for fourth in clearances, and was tenth in inside 50s.
+Selwood was named to the All-Australian team for the fifth time, and he was named captain of the team for the third time, having been recognized for leading his team back to the finals.
+He led the league in free kicks won, was tied for fourth in clearances, and was tenth in inside-50s.
 Selwood also had a career-best season average of 28.3 disposals per game.
 He finished fifth in the AFLPA Best Captain voting.
 Selwood had 18 votes for the Brownlow Medal, second on the team behind Dangerfield, who won the award and credited Selwood as one of the key reasons for his improved performance.